F286/TowerDefence/README.md

 ## Final Thoughts

-It is important to not get too attached to a specific way of doing things. *Try embracing Unity to start*.
+It is important to not get too attached to way we have coded in the past.
+Try embracing the Unity way of doing things to start.
 Think of all the time we could save, then you could do the things that you want to.